 Human chorionic gonadotropin, or HCG, treatment is used to promote ovulation and treat infertility issues in women, as well as to increase male sperm count.
 HCG could also serve as an effective weight loss aid to burn fat stores and increase metabolism when paired with the proper diet and healthy lifestyle changes.
-If you are currently facing estrogen or testosterone-related health issues, you could be a candidate for Massachusetts human chorionic gonadotropin (HCG) treatment administered by a Connecticut physician.
+If you are currently facing estrogen or testosterone-related health issues or are interested in HCG for penile growth, you could be a candidate for Massachusetts human chorionic gonadotropin (HCG) treatment administered by a Connecticut physician.
 Reach out to a seasoned doctor today.

 Human chorionic gonadotropin is a hormone that can be used in conjunction with other fertility drugs to heighten a woman’s chance of pregnancy.
 HCG could also help sperm and testosterone production in men and adolescent boys.
 For women, HCG promotes the normal development of an egg in the ovary as well as the release thereof during the process of ovulation.

 HCG can also be used to treat pituitary gland disorders in young boys whose testicles have not dropped down to the scrotum as normal.
 HCG is typically administered as an injection either into the muscle or under the skin.